-For many low volume, high mix metal forming operations, sourcing a press that has both low tooling costs and advanced forming capabilities can be a challenge.
-Beckwood offers two technologies which have been mainstays in the world of low volume / high mix part production: Rubber Pad Presses (also known as Guerin Box Presses or Elastoforming Presses) and Triform Sheet Hydroforming Presses.
+For many low-volume, high-mix forming operations, sourcing a press with cost-effective tooling options and advanced forming capabilities can be a challenge.
+Beckwood offers two technologies which have been mainstays in the world of low volume / high mix part production: Rubber Pad Presses (also known as Guerin Box Presses or Elastoforming Presses) and Triform sheet hydroforming presses.

 Advantages of rubber pad forming presses

 - Un-mated, cost-effective tooling

 - Durable rubber pads